Scholarships and Financial Aid

-Eastern Oklahoma State College is committed to promoting financial literacy and helping students and their families manage the costs associated with a college degree in responsible ways.
-Visit the Financial Literacy webpage for information, resources, financial planning tools and other services.
+Eastern Oklahoma State College is committed to promoting financial literacy and helping students and their families manage the costs associated with a college degree.
+Visit the Financial Literacy webpage for more information.

-Eastern provides scholarship opportunities for students based on financial need, academic excellence, specific degree programs, or participation in athletics or judging teams.
+Eastern provides scholarship opportunities to students based on their financial need, academic excellence, specific degree programs, or participation in athletics or judging teams.
 Learn more about Eastern's Institutional Scholarship and Foundation Scholarship opportunities and how to apply.

 Tuition and Fees

-Tuition and fees are significantly less at Eastern than most other four-year colleges and universities.
+Tuition and fees are significantly more economical at Eastern than most four-year colleges and universities.
 Learn how you can get the most value for your money at Eastern.